Dr. Zoe Shaw, A Year of Self-Care

 With time, I have come to understand the magnitude of God’s love for me.
 My trust in God was not an instant thing but another process of giving him more and more of my life.
 He became my pillar.
 He is my pillar.
 I also decided to pray for my dad.
 Prayers for his health and for him to know the Father I know.

-A father to the fatherless, a defender of widows, is God in his holy dwelling.
-God sets the lonely in families; he leads out the prisoners with singing.
+“A father to the fatherless, a defender of widows, is God in his holy dwelling.
+God sets the lonely in families; he leads out the prisoners with singing.”
 Psalms 68:5-6

-O Lord, you have searched me, and you know me.
-You know when I sit and when I rise; you perceive my thoughts from afar.
-Psalms 139:1-3.
+“O Lord, you have searched me, and you know me.
+You know, when I sit and when I rise, you perceive my thoughts from afar.”
+Psalms 139:1-3

-This life is not perfect, and lives are messy, and families are broken.
+This life is not perfect, lives are messy, and families are broken.
 And dads don’t show up.
 So what do we do with the loss of a father?
 The father that is unknown, the father who walked out and found a new family?
 The father whose life was cut short through an accident or an illness?
 We grieve the loss because it’s significant.
-We get help if necessary to process all of those messy feelings.
+We get help, if necessary, to process all of those messy feelings.
 We forgive.
 We allow safe people to fill that void.

-The hope of this Father’s Day.
+The Hope of this Father’s Day

 Father’s Day is a day of celebration.
 For all the things dads bring to their children’s lives.
 They are the protectors and providers of their families.
-They can get a bad rap for not being emotional, but they balance out the emotions with a rational stance.
+They can get a bad rap for not being emotional, but they balance out their emotions with a rational stance.
 My husband has been a great example of a father.
 He came from a family where he had two pillars and lost his dad when he was in college.
 His family shaped him and helped shape the father he is today.

 I am not a perfect pillar of a parent either.
 Just like the road construction, I am being stretched and repaired too.
 Although I came to a place of peace many years ago, it doesn’t negate the new feelings of the loss of my father this Father’s Day.
 This year, Father’s Day will be different for me.
 My father is gone, and something about the finality of it gives me sadness.